Microencapsulation

 Accommodation

-You’re responsible for your own accommodation, if required.
-A list of hotels close to the University will be sent with your course joining instructions.
+Delegates are responsible for organising your own evening meals and accommodation (if required).
+A list of hotels close to the University is available and will be provided with your course joining instructions.

 What our delegates say